rsgc-schaffer-j/OpportunitiesToLearn/README.md

 At regular intervals, you will *push the changes* from your local working copy to your forked repository's remote origin on GitHub.com.
 This is like "handing in" your work, and **will replace making snaps on Sesame** going forward.

 Finally, on occasion, you will need to *pull and merge changes* from the master repository to obtain new activities and opportunities to learn from me, your teacher.
+As a one-time setup item, you need to make a pointer to the remote copy of the master repository.

 Instructions on how to perform all of these operations are described below.